 In either scenario, costs of care must be paid 10 days prior to the expiration of the period to the animal shelter.
 It's very confusing, so make sure you pay attention to the dates you are given by the shelter because if you do not pay and do not pay on time, you lose your dog regardless of your guilt or innocence on the underlying charges.
 Again, it's very unfair and the only way for the law to be changed is to appeal to your local government official or file a constitutional challenge.

-In short, you need an experienced attorney to help you get your dog back or save your dog from being euthanized.
-These are EXTREMELY difficult hearings to win and they must be done quickly and with very little information, so you want to make sure you have someone who is ready and experienced in these fights to get the best result for your dog.
+In short, you need an experienced animal rights attorney to help you get your dog back or save your dog from being euthanized.
+These are EXTREMELY difficult hearings to win and they must be done quickly, so you want to make sure you have an animal attorney who is ready and experienced in these fights to get the best result for your dog.
+Call our pet lawyers today at 303-623-4000 to get the help your and your pet need.